 - Add room-temperature water and whisk until you have a smooth batter with no lumps.

-- Add boiling water gradually while whisking continuously until fully combined.
+- Add in boiling water gradually while whisking continuously until fully combined.

 - Cover the bowl with a lid or food wrap and let rest for at least an hour.